DiSSCo/user-stories/datadump.md

 https://github.com/DiSSCo/user-stories/issues/90 'Indicate what facilities one like to use during a visit' https://github.com/DiSSCo/user-stories/issues/6 'Visit a relevant institution for a schedule/taxonomic group'

-### Criteria for authoritative dataproviders and on criteria for people profiles
+### Criteria for authoritative data providers and on criteria for people profiles

+* Minimum items needed: Linkable ID, name, description.
 * API (if not API some way to import/export data)
 * Standard parsable output (such as JSON, csv)
 * Linkable items (such as institutionCode, occurrenceID, facility id, lab id, ORCID).
 * For People profile we need
    - Linkable institutionCode
    - Verification method?
 Trust?
-   - Specility, expertise (such as how many publications, research topic etc).
+   - Speciality, expertise (such as how many publications, research topic etc).
  * Data Verification method?
 Trust?
 ### Constraints